nens/threedi-docs/source/d_problem_solving.rst

 - For simulations including interflow or embedded elements, not all results can be viewed.
 Moreover, the water balance ignores part of the flow, therefore it will seem to be inconsistent.

-- Length of the side view profile of pipes can be different than the actual length of the pipe.
+- When using the sideview-tool in the QGIS-plugin, the length of the side view profile of pipes in the graph can be different than the actual length of the pipe.
 This is due to a projection conversion error in QGIS and does not affect 3Di calculations.

 - There are some issues related to projections.
 We are encountered this for our UK-based models (.sqlite).
 These models will show a shift in the  geometries in QGIS.
 The reprojection from EPGS:27700 (British National Grid) to WGS84 is based on an outdated reprojection in the spatialite.
 There is a solution for this: